 Where would you like to locate your rain barrel?

 Install your rain barrel based on where you will use the water in your yard.
 Keep in mind that it may be possible to re-hang the gutter and move the downspout to a more desirable location.
 The rain barrel must be located at the base of one of the downspouts draining your roof gutter.
 This is the downspout you will work with.

 The downspout you will divert to your rain barrel probably drains into a drainpipe or to your yard.
 This is the storm water discharge point and is the same location where the rain barrel should overflow with excess water.
 Rainwater collection for external, non-potable uses such as irrigation, do not normally require a permit, but there are still design considerations to follow.

 All rainwater collection systems should have an overflow to a safe disposal location.
 The average residential roof generates about 30,000 gallons of rainfall runoff every year, and an average 55 gallon rain barrel captures only a fraction of that – unless your redirect the captured water repeatedly during the year.
 Even if you have multiple rain barrels, you should have an overflow to a safe discharge location.
 If your rain barrel overflows into the drainpipe, be sure the overflow pipe is attached to the drainpipe opening.
-If the downspout to be connected to your rain barrel currently drains to a surface infiltration area in your yard, the overflow from your rain barrel should also
+If the downspout to be connected to your rain barrel currently drains to a surface infiltration area in your yard, the overflow from your rain barrel should alsodischarge to that location.

 Larger or More Complex Systems